tobiassteidle/CarND-MPC-Project/README.md

 psi: orientation of the vehicle
 v: Speed of the vehicle

-Additionally, the parameters cte (cross-track error) and epsi (psi error) are added.
+Additionally, the cte (cross-track error) and epsi (psi error) are added.

 ##### The actuators are:
 delta: Steering angle